Internet-Draft OAuth Mission Deferred Approval August 2026

 Proposed Mission:

 The Mission Intent and the Authority Set the Mission Issuer derived from it, pending an approval decision.
+This document uses "proposal" as shorthand for the Proposed Mission.

 5. Deferred Mission Approval

 A Mission approval MAY be deferred.
 The client submits the Mission Intent through PAR as the issuance profile requires, and includes deferred among the completion_mode values on the resulting token request, opting in to the deferred substrate ([I-D.draft-gerber-oauth-deferred-token-response]).
-When the Mission Issuer cannot decide the approval immediately, for example because it routes the proposed Mission to a human reviewer, it returns the substrate's deferred response (authorization_pending with a deferral_code) instead of a token, and the client polls with the deferred grant type until the approval resolves to a Mission-bound token response, access_denied, or expired_token.
+When the Mission Issuer cannot decide the approval immediately, for example because it routes the Proposed Mission to a human reviewer, it returns the substrate's deferred response (authorization_pending with a deferral_code) instead of a token, and the client polls with the deferred grant type until the approval resolves to a Mission-bound token response, access_denied, or expired_token.

 5.1.
 Sequencing the Approval Event

-1. The client submits the proposed Mission via PAR [RFC9126] and the authorization request completes into a deferred state per the deferred substrate ([I-D.draft-gerber-oauth-deferred-token-response]).
+1. The client submits the Proposed Mission via PAR [RFC9126] and the authorization request completes into a deferred state per the deferred substrate ([I-D.draft-gerber-oauth-deferred-token-response]).

 2. Before approval only the pending request exists.
 The authorization artifact represents a pending authorization, never authority, and no Mission exists.
 A deferral_code and any PAR request_uri are pending-request state, not a grant.